Olgagr/Olgagr.github.io/_posts/2014-11-18-faster-rails-app-with-http-caching.markdown

 	<img src="/images/http-caching/cache-control.png" alt="the example of Cache-Control HTTP header">
 </figure>

+This header has big advantage compares to other ones.
+Here browser has knowledge how long the page is actual, so the browser doesn't have to request the server.
+The browser can take the page from cache immediately, so this is super fast!

+The cons is that in many situation is hard to estimate the time how long the page should be valid.

 Ok, so now we know how these HTTP headers work.
 Let's see how Rails helps us to use them more easily.

 ## Rails, as usual, does a lot by default!